 3×5″ index cards can be used with the Janus Interline Braille Frame.
 RNIB supplies braille paper of this size:

 Regular index cards of this size can also be used and purchased from many mainstream suppliers.
 For example:

 - Silvine Record Cards available from Amazon, 100 cards, unpunched, £1.93

 - Tiger Revision Flash Index Record Cards available from eBay, 100 cards, unpunched, £2.65

 Continuous (Tractor Fed) Paper

 This paper is for use in some domestic braille embossers.
-It has sprocket holes punched at half inch intervals down each side of the page, and perferations at regular intervals so that the continuous ream of paper can be easily torn into separate sheets.
+It has sprocket holes punched at ½″ intervals down each side of the page, and perferations at regular intervals so that the continuous ream of paper can be easily torn into separate sheets.

 Due to the specifications of the tractor mechanism, the length of this paper is always measured in inches, but there is no restriction on the unit of measure for the width.
 The width is generally measured inclusive of sprocket holes, which may or may not be perferated to allow detachment, but on this page widths are given exclusive of sprockets.